 Effects of Alcohol in Low and High Doses

 In low doses, alcohol makes users feel relaxed and euphoric while lowering their inhibitions.
-According to the National Institute on Drug Abuse, higher doses of alcohol yield much more significant effects, including:
+According to Healthline, higher doses of alcohol yield much more significant effects, including:

 - Slurred speech